leopi99/test_actions/README.md

 TestAction singleAction = TestAction(
   action: TestActionType.CustomAction,
   customAction: () {
-    print('This is a custom action);
+    print('This is a custom action');
     expect(1 + 1, 2);
   }
 );
-singleAction.performAction(0, () {});
+singleAction.performAction();
 ```

-To perform the single TestAction, it needs two arguments, the index of the action and a function that will be called when the action is completed.
+To perform the single TestAction, you can add the action index and/or the function to be called when the action is performed.